 Any person who may require service, regardless of place of residence, is eligible to use materials in the library.
 All residents of the service area of the Trenton Veterans Memorial Library are encouraged to use their library.
-The service area includes Brownstown, Grosse Ile, Trenton and Woodhaven residents.
-For materials to be taken out a patron must have a valid library card with a participating TLN library or a MILibrary Card.
+For materials to be taken out a patron must have a valid library card with a participating TLN library.